jordiesaenz/jordiesaenz.github.io/source/blog/posts/why-i-started-a-blog.html.markdown

 title: Why I Started A Blog
 date: 2016/02/22
 tags: sass, css
-summary: This is my blog post.
-In this blog post I will be talking about a whole bunch of things.
+summary: This is my very first blog post.
+Basically, I'm going to give you the run-down on my I'm deciding to finally start a blog.
+It's taken forever for me to actually do it, and we're going to go over what motivated me to do it once and for all.
 image: https://7585772d0354c57373d83229aa6ed9446615d684.googledrive.com/host/0B2iaOCot7-OHMmFmcjVzSGp3dzQ/blog-image-1.png
 ---